What is concentration in studying?

 Set yourself up to study:

-- Choose a quiet place, with good lighting and an average room temperature.
-Quiet means no music – the only music that may improve concentration is baroque music (a type of classical music with a very slow beat).
+- Choose a quiet place with good lighting and an average room temperature.
+Quiet means no music – the only music that may improve concentration is baroque music (a type of classical music with a plodding beat).

-- Talk to yourself – if you lose focus, tell yourself out loud, you have to complete a chapter before you can go on to something else.
+- Talk to yourself.
+If you lose focus, tell yourself out loud that you must complete a chapter before moving on to something else.

 Set yourself up for success:

-- Plan ahead what you have to cover per session.
-It helps to have a calendar on your wall for every month of the year on which you have marked all tests and assignments that are due for the year.
+- Plan what you have to cover per session.
+It helps to have a calendar on your wall for every month of the year on which you have marked all tests and assignments due for the year.

 - Break up overwhelming tasks into manageable units.

-- Know your best time of the day: If you have more difficult tasks to perform, always schedule them for a time during the day when you feel most energetic.
+- Know your best time of the day: If you have more complex tasks to perform, always schedule them for a time during the day when you feel most energetic.

-- The Pomodoro Technique breaks down study time into 25-minute intervals (called “Pomodoros”) with 5-minute breaks in between so make sure you have a timer on hand.
-The technique is based on the theory that if we break down time and work on tasks for short intervals with regular breaks, we are able to stay focused and productive.
+- The Pomodoro Technique breaks down study time into 25-minute intervals (called “Pomodoros”) with 5-minute breaks in between, so ensure you have a timer.
+The technique is based on the theory that we can stay focused and productive if we break down time and work on tasks for short intervals with regular breaks.

 - Know what type of study method suits you best?
-When studying, determine which methods work the best for you, whether it is tactile, visual or auditory, or a combination of all three.
+When studying, determine which methods work the best for you, whether tactile, visual, auditory or a combination of all three.

 Tips to improve your memory: